TRIBAL EARLY START PROGRAM

-California Tribal Families Coalition has begun a new initiative that is focused on the health and wellness of our youngest tribal children population who have or at-risk of having intellectual or developmental disabilities.
+California Tribal Families Coalition has begun a new initiative that is focused on the health and wellness of our youngest tribal children population who have or are at-risk of having intellectual or developmental disabilities.
 In December of 2020, California Tribal Families Coalition released the Tribal Early Intervention Report which highlighted the systemic failure to provide outreach, training, early detection and intervention information to tribes and their education and child welfare programs by the California Health and Human Services.
-This violation of federal and states laws such as the Individuals with Disabilities Education Act, the Americans with Disabilities Act, and the Lanterman Act puts Native American children and families at risk.

 WHO IS ELIGIBLE?